Skip to content

 from pydantic import BaseModel

-from aleph_sdk_python.asynchronous import AsyncClient
+from aleph.sdk.client import AuthenticatedAlephHttpClient

-from aleph_sdk_python.chains.ethereum import ETHAccount
+from aleph.sdk.chains.ethereum import ETHAccount

 app = FastAPI()